LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Introduction to Structured Content.md

 ### How to Send Structured Content to the Conversation

-How a structured content template is sent to a consumer is different depending on if it is sent by a human or virtual agent.
+How a structured content template is sent to a consumer is different depending on if it is sent by a human or bot agent.

 #### Human Agent

 With a human agent, a developer will need to implement a new widget based on the [Agent Workspace Widget SDK](agent-workspace-sdk-overview.html).
-This widget will allow the human agent to select predefined JSON templates and send them as part of their interaction with the consumer.
+This widget will allow the agent to select predefined JSON templates and send them as part of their interaction with the consumer.

+[I'm not sure the tense 'the developer will use' is right - since we're addressing developers - talk to Eden about being consistant with the tense throughout the dev comm ]

 The developer will use the `writeSC` command to push the template to the conversation from the widget.
 Below is example code of what the widget would need at the minimum for our example.